 True Bypass wiring to prevent excessive tone sucking when in the “off” position (millennium wiring available upon request)

-1% tolerance resistors for better consistency in tonal recreation wah, to wah
+1% tolerance resistors for better consistency in tonal recreation for each wah as compared to the last

 All High quality, Low-Noise capacitors for better filtering, and freq. response characteristics